How to Submit Your Website to Google

 Verify Ownership

 Login to your website and copy the HTML verification tag Google gave you.
-Copy it and paste it into your page header, footer or body.
+Copy it and paste into your web page's header.

 Once added, return to Search Console and click "Verify".
 Google will visit your page, look at its verification tag, and they'll see you own the website!